Projects

 Mechatronic System Design Course Project | 2019

-Abstract: This novel pneumatic crawling robot is actuated by compressed air and controlled via a PLC, enabling forward, backward, left-turn, right-turn, and automatic line-following functions.
-The robot consists of a locomotion structure, a support structure, and a steering structure, completing its motion cycle through coordinated actuation of the support and locomotion cylinders, with different motion directions achieved by varying the actuation sequence.
+Abstract: This course project presents a novel pneumatic crawling robot driven by pneumatic and integrated with color sensing and PLC-based control, enabling multiple motion modes including forward, backward, left/right turning, and autonomous line tracking.
+The mechanical structure of this robot consists of a locomotion structure, a support structure, and a steering structure, completing its motion cycle through coordinated actuation of the support and locomotion cylinders, with different motion directions achieved by varying the actuation sequence.
 The control system manages 13 inputs (cylinders, color sensors, directional and mode buttons) and 6 outputs (solenoid directional control valves).
 The design tightly integrates mechanical structure, pneumatic actuation, and PLC control, resulting in a novel, easy-to-operate system with strong controllability and automation capability.

 Responsibilities: Responsible for scheme optimization and technical improvement within the team, undertook physical assembly, program development, and equipment debugging, authored patent documentation, and presented the project at the final defense and result review.